VI.2.1 "As We May Think": From Vannevar

 a concatenation of texts and text passages, became a central form of web

 presentations.
-The next chapters retrace the history of explaining computers
+The next chapters retrace the history of exploring computers

 connected by telecommunication and hypertexts as parts of one fabric (web).